CS-552/project-code-2024/README.md

 - Note: `eval_method`'s value must be a list object.

-- Note: `reward` and `mcqa` cannot co-exisit in the `eval_method` list in the same time.
+- Note: `reward` and `mcqa` cannot co-exist in the `eval_method` list at the same time.

-- For detailed evaluation methods and the input and output of each evaluation function, please take a look at the evaluation script code.
+Please review the evaluation script code for detailed evaluation methods and the input and output of each evaluation function.

 ## Deliverables (for the coding part of the project)